-The first time I made this, we ate it with lemon herb slow cooker roast chicken, and it was wonderful, but I think it would be especially awesome with a nice steak on the grill, and I especially like it with my Easy Slow Cooker Corned Beef.
+The first time I made the cauliflower gratin, we ate it with lemon herb slow cooker roast chicken, and it was wonderful.
+I think it would be awesome with a nice steak on the grill, and I especially like it with my Easy Slow Cooker Corned Beef.
 For Easter and Passover, the creamy little kick of horseradish would be amazing with ham or brisket.
 And around Christmas, you can’t go wrong serving this Horseradish Cheddar Cauliflower Gratin with Cranberry Crusted Prime Rib.

 - Steam the cauliflower, then let it cool down and dry off (that actually keeps it from being too watery).
 OR, get the entire mashed cauliflower casserole prepared and refrigerate it unbaked, or bake it off completely then reheat it in the oven to get the cheese extra toasty.
 (That’s what I did since I was taking photos at around 3 in the afternoon).

-And if you were having a fancy little dinner party, you could put it into individual ramekins, like I did with this Whipped Cauliflower Gratin.
+And if you are having a fancy little dinner party, you can put it into individual ramekins, as I did with this Whipped Cauliflower Gratin.
 Just adjust your baking time a bit.